-out of every 10,000 people have brittle bone disease.1
+f{1} out of every 10,000 people have One open dot = 10 brittle bone disease.
+1

 Brittle bone disease is a genetic disorder in which children are born with little to none of the proper protein (collagen) needed for healthy bones.
 This causes bones to be weak and break with little to no cause.